replikativ/replikativ/README.md

 ## JavaScript

-It is supposed to work from JavaScript as well, ping me and I will have a look what is necessary to make interop more painfree if you have problems.
+It is supposed to work from JavaScript as well, ping us and we will have a look what is necessary to make interop more painfree if you have problems.

 *Any help or patches are very welcome :-)*